Performances

 Free entry.

 • An AWE+ Free Performance curated by soprano Deborah Wai Kapohe, offering a bespoke programme of folk songs.
-Here we celebrate centuries of European folk tradition with a touch of Aotearoa, all braught together with Deborah’s strummed instruments.
+Here we celebrate centuries of European folk tradition with a touch of Aotearoa, all brought together with Deborah’s many strummed instruments.

 Performed prior to Refraction at Te Atamira, Queenstown.